Tips for helping a tree that looks sick or unhealthy

 Verticillium wilt

-Description: The disease is characterized by the sudden wilting of foliage, followed by the drying of twigs and branches.
-The infection is transmitted by contaminated seeds, cuttings, tubers, soil and water.
+Description: Verticillium wilt causes the sudden wilting of foliage followed by the drying of twigs and branches.
+This disease is transmitted via contaminated seeds, cuttings, tubers, soil and water.

-The first signs look like water stress (lack of water).
-We observe a sudden wilting of the foliage at the end of certain branches, more frequently those at the bottom; then the leaves turn yellow, dry up and fall prematurely.
-At a more advanced stage, the infection causes the withering, then death, of young twigs and branches, then of the entire tree.
+The first signs of disease resemble stress caused by lack of water.
+This is followed by the foliage suddenly wilting at the end of certain branches, often at the bottom of the tree, and then leaves turning yellow, drying up and falling prematurely.
+At a more advanced stage, this infection causes the withering and death of young branches followed by the entire tree.

-Preventive measures: Maintain the vigor of the trees by irrigating them regularly, particularly in times of drought.
-Avoid injury to the roots (pickaxe, spade, harrow, tiller) and aerial parts of the tree (mower, blower).
+Preventive measures: Keep trees healthy by watering them regularly, particularly in times of drought.
+Avoid injuring the roots (with pickaxes, spades, harrows, tillers) and other parts of the tree (with mowers, blowers, etc.).

-Physical control: Prune affected trees and remove all dead wood; prune infected branches down to healthy wood.
+Practical measures: Prune affected trees and remove all dead wood.
+Prune infected branches down to the healthy wood.
 Disinfect cutting tools regularly with 70% isopropyl alcohol (rubbing alcohol).

 For more information :